Information for all parties about when a complaint is made about an early learning service.

 Any complaint that indicates a serious risk to child health, safety and wellbeing will be investigated immediately.
 This may result in:

 - a service being issued with a provisional licence under regulation 15(1)(c) of the Education (Early Childhood Services) Regulations 2008 while an investigation is undertaken or;

 - the service’s licence being suspended under regulation 30 of the Education (Early Childhood Services) Regulations 2008 where a serious risk to child health and safety is evident.

 Some complaints will require investigation by another agency.
-When this occurs, Ministry staff will let the complainant know that another agency’s involvement is required and clarify whether the Ministry has an ongoing role in resolving the complaint.
+When this occurs, we will let the complainant know that another agency’s involvement is required and clarify whether the we will have an ongoing role in resolving the complaint.

 Children’s education, health, safety and wellbeing are the key drivers of any investigation.
 An investigation into a complaint can involve one or a combination of the following:

 - a review of relevant policies and procedures and records to ensure compliance with regulatory requirements,

 - a visit to the service – this may be announced or unannounced, as enabled under section 626 of the Education and Training Act 2020,